aspose-html/aspose-html-reference-tutorials/content/english/net/working-with-html-documents/creating-a-simple-document/_index.md

 ### 5. Where can I get support for Aspose.HTML for .NET?

-You can get support and ask questions about Aspose.HTML for .NET on the official [Aspose Forum](https://forum.aspose.com/).
+You can get support and ask questions about Aspose.HTML for .NET on the [Aspose Forum](https://forum.aspose.com/).